-- a) Includes verbal or physical conduct,
+Includes verbal or physical conduct,

-- b) of a sexual nature,
+of a sexual nature,

-- c) either Quid Pro Quo and Hostile Environment Harassment.
+either Quid Pro Quo and Hostile Environment Harassment.

-- (1) Quid Pro Quo Harassment
+Quid Pro Quo Harassment

-- (a) harassment by a person who has power or authority over another,

-- (b) explicitly or implicitly request to submit to sexual conduct,

-- (c) submission to such conduct is made a term or condition of a person's academic standing or employment or receiving any other benefit or privilege to which the person is entitled.
+harassment by a person who has power or authority over another, explicitly or implicitly request to submit to sexual conduct, submission to such conduct is made a term or condition of a person's academic standing or employment or receiving any other benefit or privilege to which the person is entitled.

-- (2) Hostile Environment Harassment
+Hostile Environment Harassment

-- (a) unwelcome conduct,
+unwelcome conduct.

-- (b) determined by a reasonable person,
+determined by a reasonable person,

-- (c) to be so severe, or
+to be so severe, or

-- (d) pervasive, and
+pervasive, and

-- (e) objectively offensive,
+objectively offensive,

-- (f) that it effectively denies a person equal access to the University's education program or activity.
+that it effectively denies a person equal access to the University's education program or activity.

+Consensual Relationships between employees and students

-&lt;sup>10 For purposes of this definition, course of conduct means two or more acts, including, but not limited to, acts in which the Respondent directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about a person, or interferes with a person's property.
+acts in which the Respondent directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about a person, or interferes with a person's property.

-&lt;sup>11 For purposes of this definition, Reasonable person means a reasonable person under similar circumstances and with similar identities to the Complainant.
+10 For purposes of this definition, Reasonable person means a reasonable person under similar circumstances and with similar identities to the Complainant.

-&lt;sup>12 For purposes of this definition, Substantial emotional distress means significant mental suffering or anguish that may but does not necessarily require medical or other professional treatment or counseling.
+11 For purposes of this definition, Substantial emotional distress means significant mental suffering or anguish that may but does not necessarily require medical or other professional treatment or counseling.